GPUOpen-Tools/radeon_gpu_profiler/docs/source/WavefrontOccupancy.rst

--  **Color by pass.** Groups wavefronts into different passes depending on which render target or attachment type (color, depth-only, compute).
-These three types are assigned a base color, and each pass within each type is assigned a different shade of the base color.
+-  **Color by pass.** Groups wavefronts into different passes depending on which render target or attachment type (color, depth-only, compute, raytrace).
+These four types are assigned a base color, and each pass within each type is assigned a different shade of the base color.
 This can be useful to visualize when the application attempted to render different portions of a scene.

 Additionally, there are filters along the top intended to help visualize the occupancy of only certain GCN pipeline stages.
 Lastly, there are